 Obstructive Sleep Apnea has many subtle symptoms, The most common symptom is snoring frequently and loudly.
 Chances are, your dentist might be the first to discover if you suffer from sleep apnea.
-If you suspect you might have sleep apnea, you will want to visit your physician first to diagnose your sleep apnea.
+If you suspect you might have sleep apnea, you will want to visit your physician first for a proper diagnosis.

-Within your regular dentist checkups which should occur at least twice a year, your sleep apnea dentist can learn a lot about your specific sleep apnea case and typically how bad it might be in your case.
-Determining the best treatment for sleep apnea is the next step in helping you get a better nights sleep.
+Within your regular dentist checkups which should occur at least twice a year, your sleeping disorder dentist can learn a lot about your specific sleep apnea case and typically how bad it might be in your case.
+Determining the best treatment is the next step in helping you get a better night’s sleep.

-A common problem of determining if you have sleep apnea is that it is hard to know if you have interrupted sleep throughout the night.
+A common problem of determining if you have a sleeping disorder is that it is hard to know if you have interrupted sleep throughout the night.
 Often, it is a person’s partner who will notice issues concerning your sleep habits such as snoring and issues with breathing.
 Ignoring these issues can cause risks to your health.

 - Being irritable